Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Additional Experimental Setups and Results

-\paragraph{Relative Cross Entropy (RCE).} RCE is defined as the improvement of an estimation performance relative to the naive estimation, which uses the mean CTR for every prediction.
-We calculate this metric using a size $n$ of validation samples $\{ (x_t, y_t) \}_{t=1}^n$ as:
+We evaluate the performance of the reward estimators by using relative cross entropy (RCE).
+RCE is defined as the improvement of an estimation performance relative to the naive estimation, which uses the mean CTR for every prediction.
+We calculate this metric using a size $n$ of validation samples $\{ (x_i, a_i, r_i) \}_{i=1}^n$ as: